 If you have monetized your site and sell products/services to your customers, you can only imagine the pain if Automattic decides to make your website disappear in a snap.

 With WordPress.org, you have all the rights to your site and its content: you own it and dispose of it as you wish (but you still have to comply with the legislation of your country).

 This may not be your main goal when launching your site, but it can become your main goal over time.
 Someday, you may want to monetize your site, for example to cover your operating costs.

 If you choose the .com version, I wish you good luck!
 Since it is a commercial company, its purpose is to make a profit.
-As a result, it will be able to display ads on sites that use its free offer.
-It doesn't sound very professional, right?
+As a result, it will be able to display ads on sites that use its free plan.
+It doesn’t sound very professional, right?

-To have your hands free, you must at least subscribe to the Personal offer to be able to delete ads.
+To have your hands free, you must at least subscribe to the Personal plan to be able to delete ads.

-Then, to monetize your site, you will have to use either the Premium offer or the Business offer.
+Then, to monetize your site, you will have to use either the Premium or the Business plan.

 Please note that:

 - You can advertise, but only through the official WordPress.com platform, called WordAds.
-Except that you can't precisely choose the location and type of advertising, WordPress.com does it for you.
-To choose your own advertising service, such as Google AdSense for example, it is necessary to contract the Business offer.
+Except that you can’t precisely choose the location and type of advertising, WordPress.com does it for you.
+To choose your own advertising service, such as Google AdSense for example, it is necessary to go for the Business plan.